 Clear non-TSA PreCheck members still get the benefit of arriving to the security officer ahead of the other lines, but will need to undergo regular TSA screening (removing shoes, electronics, and passing through the body scan machine).

 *Note: Clear benefits are only available at designated airports within the U.S before domestic and international flights.

 Bonus: Health Pass and Digital Vaccine Cards

-Although not exactly one of the 4 faster ways for U.S passport holders to clear airport security, Clear’s Health Pass and Digital Vaccine card are additional ways to keep you safe while traveling within the U.S. You can use both the Health Pass and Digital Vaccine Card when traveling to Hawaii as well as to gain access to many U.S. stadiums and sporting events.
+Although not exactly one of the 4 faster ways for U.S passport holders to clear airport security, Clear’s Health Pass and Digital Vaccine card are additional ways to keep you safe while traveling within the U.S. when Covid requirements are being enforced.
+When necessary, you can use both the Health Pass and Digital Vaccine Card when traveling to Hawaii as well as to gain access to many U.S. stadiums and sporting events.